fukamachi/caveman/README.markdown

 (myapp:start :port 8080)
 ```

-As Caveman bases on Clack, you can choose which server to run on -- Hunchentoot, mod_lisp or FastCGI.
+As Caveman bases on Clack/Lack, you can choose which server to run on -- Hunchentoot, mod_lisp or FastCGI.

 ```common-lisp
 (myapp:start :server :hunchentoot :port 8080)